-Fourteen artists extend our art gallery onto the trails this summer, with works that respond to their installation site, exploring concepts of placemaking, reused materials, and natural-unnatural sound.
+Fourteen artists extended our art gallery onto the trails in the summer of 2017, with works that responded to their installation site, exploring concepts of placemaking, reused materials, and natural-unnatural sound.
 These works, both indoors and on the trails, were created as part of Art in the Open, a public art program in which selected artists create their work on the Schuylkill Banks for three days in May.
-Enjoy artist talks, light refreshments in the gallery, a guided walk to the outdoor installations, and site-specific performance at the reception.
-An opening reception will take place on May 24, 2017 and this exhibition will be on view until August 12, 2017.
+Visitors enjoyed artist talks, light refreshments in the gallery, a guided walk to the outdoor installations, and site-specific performance at the reception.
+An opening reception took place on May 24, 2017, and the exhibition was on view until August 12, 2017.

 - Aaron Asis

 - Oki Fukunaga

 - Cayla Lockwood